5 Wedding Gift Rules Guests Should Always Follow

 1. Buy From the Couple's Registry

 We don't hand out this kind of advice often, but in the case of wedding gifts, don't get too creative.
 The majority of soonlyweds want you to choose a gift from their already curated wedding registry.
-Nearly 9 in 10 couples create a registry with an average of 125 items to chose from, so you should no problem getting creative within the boundaries of their wish list.
+Nearly 9 in 10 couples create a registry with an average of 125 items to chose from, so you should have no problem getting creative within the boundaries of their wish list.
 To find it, head to their wedding website which should link directly to their registries, whether they're setup at traditional retailers, with a cash registry like The Knot Newlywed Fund or both.
 The couple set up the registry for a reason, and if you stick to it, you can't possibly buy a gift they won't like.

 2. Bed, Bath and Kitchen Gifts Are Not Boring